Marshall Group: Early years

 The Marshall group was originally established during 1909 by its founder David Gregory Marshall, who gave the company his name.
 Its initial base was a small lock-up garage in Brunswick Gardens, Cambridge, and at first provided chauffeur services to individual customers.
 It quickly became commercially viable, enabling the business to relocate to larger premises in Kings Street during 1910 and again to Jesus Lane just two years later, expanding its operations to the sale of vehicles shortly thereafter.
-In 1912, Marshall worked on its first aircraft, helping to repair the engine of a British Army airship, the Beta II, which had made an emergency landing in Jesus Green, a park near its garage.
+In 1912, Marshall worked on its first aircraft, helping to repair the engine of a British Army airship, the Beta II, which had made an emergency landing on Jesus Green, a park near its garage.
 During the First World War, Marshall's premises were engaged in the servicing and repair of vehicles required for the British war effort.

 During the late 1920s, David Marshall's son, Arthur, took an active role in the company.
 A keen engineer and pilot, Arthur was involved in establishing an aerodrome at Fen Ditton on the outskirts of Cambridge.
 During 1930, the Marshall Flying School was formed at Fen Ditton, marking the company's entry into the aviation sector.
 During the 1930s, Marshall purchased a large amount of farmland, using some of it to establish what would become Cambridge City Airport, which was larger and with greater facilities than its predecessor.
 Formally opened in 1937, the new airport was fortuitously timed with a coinciding national priority on rearmament, which included the training of military aircrew.
 Accordingly, in 1938, a major flying training school for the Royal Air Force Volunteer Reserve was established by Marshall; it had reportedly trained over 600 new RAF pilots prior to the start of the Battle of Britain.
 The scheme was ramped up during the Second World War; the company ultimately trained in excess of 20,000 aircrew, including pilots, observers and flying instructors.
 During 1941, the training scheme was universally adopted by the Royal Air Force (RAF).

 Prior to the war, Marshall had opened a second garage, known as "Airport Garage", on the site; both garages were temporarily closed down during the conflict and were reopened shortly after its end.
 In the meantime, the company engaged in the repair and modification of military aircraft.
 Marshall performed work on over 5,000 aircraft, ranging in size and complexity from Airspeed Oxford and Avro Anson transport aircraft to front-line combat types as the de Havilland Mosquito, Supermarine Spitfire, Hawker Hurricane, Vickers Wellington and Boeing B-17 Flying Fortress.
 To cope with this workload, the firm's workforce was expanded to around 3,000 employees, many of which were women.
 Marshall chose to continue its involvement in aviation work, such as repairs, structural modifications and conversions, even after the war's end, although it mostly abandoned its final assembly work.
 Instead, the firm operated as a sub-contractor of virtually all the British aircraft manufacturing companies.